 Similarly, the Diagnostics section of the report details best practices that the webpage does not appear to be following based on the page analysis.

-Select the dropdown arrow to get more information on the best practice and what specific data from the page’s analysis is related to that issue.
+Select the dropdown arrow to get more information on the best practice and the specific data from the page’s analysis related to that issue.

 The number of opportunities and diagnostics that may be listed in this section of the report is quite long and will depend on the specific issues that the PSI tool detects on the page.

 This section of the report basically lets site owners know what the page is doing right.

 A long list of passed audits is a good sign and means that your page is displaying page speed best practices.